kakopappa/arduino-esp8266-alexa-wemo-switch/README.md

 2. Change the WI-FI settings.
 3. Flash
 4. Scan for new devices in Alexa
-5. Say "turn on" sinric
+5. Say "turn on" box